On this page

 TLDR

-Comparison of SSE and Other Real-time Communication Methods
+Comparison of SSE and Other Real-Time Communication Methods

 SSE JavaScript Implementation